-- the timing and amount of milestone payments we ultimately receive from Alcon under the asset purchase agreement; - the timing and amount of our future milestone payments to Combangio equityholders under the merger agreement; - the progress, costs and results of our ongoing and planned clinical trials of KPI-012; - the costs and timing of process development and manufacturing scale-up activities associated with KPI-012 for PCED and any other indications we determine to pursue; - the costs, timing and outcome of regulatory review of KPI-012; - the costs and timing of commercialization activities for KPI-012, if approved, including establishing product sales, marketing, medical affairs, distribution and outsourced manufacturing capabilities; - our ability to successfully commercialize KPI-012, if approved, in the United States and other jurisdictions and the amount of revenue received from commercial sales; - our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of research and development of any other product candidates that we may develop, including under our KPI-014 program; - the extent to which we successfully advance and/or in-license or acquire rights to other products, product candidates or technologies; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.
+- the timing and amount of milestone payments we ultimately receive from Alcon under the asset purchase agreement; - the timing and amount of our future milestone payments to Combangio equityholders under the merger agreement; - the timing and amount of milestone payments we ultimately receive from CIRM in connection with the CIRM Award; - the progress, costs and results of our ongoing and planned clinical trials of KPI-012; - the costs and timing of process development and manufacturing scale-up activities associated with KPI-012 for PCED and any other indications we determine to pursue; - the costs, timing and outcome of regulatory review of KPI-012; - the costs and timing of commercialization activities for KPI-012, if approved, including establishing and/or expanding product sales, marketing, medical affairs, distribution and outsourced manufacturing capabilities; - our ability to successfully commercialize KPI-012, if approved, in the United States and other jurisdictions and the amount of revenue received from commercial sales; - our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of research and development of any other product candidates that we may develop, including under our KPI-014 program;

+- the extent to which we successfully advance and/or in-license or acquire rights to other products, product candidates or technologies; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.

 We expect to continue to incur significant expenses and operating losses.
 Net losses may fluctuate significantly from quarter-to-quarter and year-to-year.
-We expect that our cash and cash equivalents of \$63.6 million as of March 31, 2023, together with anticipated funding from the California Institute for Regenerative Medicine, or CIRM, will enable us to fund our operations, lease and debt service obligations and capital expenditure requirements into the first quarter of 2025.
+We expect that our cash, cash equivalents and short-term investments of \$59.2 million as of June 30, 2023, together with \$15.0 million of funding anticipated under the CIRM Award, will enable us to fund our operations, lease and debt service obligations and capital expenditure requirements into the second quarter of 2025.
 We expect that our existing cash resources will be sufficient to enable us to obtain safety and efficacy data from our ongoing CHASE Phase 2b clinical trial of KPI-012 in PCED.
-However, we do not expect that our existing cash resources will be sufficient to enable us to complete the clinical development of KPI-012 for PCED or any other indication.
+However, we do not expect that our existing cash resources will be sufficient to enable us to complete the clinical development of KPI-012 for PCED or for any other indication.
 We have based our estimates on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
+For example, we may not receive all of the funds awarded under the CIRM Award.
 As a result, we could deplete our available capital resources sooner than we currently expect.